ysawada-a/aem_sticky_notes/README.md

 # AEM Sticky Notes

-Notes on the pages in AEM
+Notes on the pages and the files in AEM